I. Y. Yunioshi: Since 2000

-Response to criticism
+Response to criticism from those involved with the film

-In a 2008 interview about the film, Rooney said he was shocked to hear that his role as Yunioshi had been branded racist by several Asian-American activists.
-Rooney said he was heartbroken about the criticism: "Blake Edwards ... wanted me to do it because he was a comedy director.
+In a 2008 interview about the film, Rooney said that he was shocked to hear that his role as Yunioshi had been branded racist by several Asian-American activists.
+Rooney said that he was heartbroken about the criticism: "Blake Edwards ... wanted me to do it because he was a comedy director.
 They hired me to do this overboard, and we had fun doing it. ...
 Never in all the more than 40 years after we made it—not one complaint.
 Every place I've gone in the world people say, 'God, you were so funny.'
 Asians and Chinese come up to me and say, 'Mickey, you were out of this world.'"
 Rooney also said that if he had known people would be so offended, "I wouldn't have done it.
 Those that didn't like it, I forgive them and God bless America, God bless the universe, God bless Japanese, Chinese, Indians, all of them and let's have peace."

-Director Blake Edwards expressed the same sentiment, stating "Looking back, I wish I had never done it ... and I would give anything to be able to recast it, but it's there, and onward and upward."
+Director Blake Edwards expressed regret about the choice, stating "Looking back, I wish I had never done it ... and I would give anything to be able to recast it, but it's there, and onward and upward."

 The 2009 DVD re-release of the film included what was described as "a brief and necessary featurette on the character of Mr. Yunioshi, offering an Asian perspective on 'yellow face'".